 Sukanya Samriddhi Account Interest Rate 2017-18

-The Government has ensured that the rate of interest under the Sukanya Samriddhi scheme is lucrative enough for parents to be encouraged to invest more for the future security of the girl child.
+The Government has ensured that the Sukanya Samriddhi Account Interest rate is lucrative enough for parents to be encouraged to invest more for the future security of the girl child.
 The interest rate pertaining to the current financial year 2017-18 is 8.4%, and it is compounded on an annual basis.
 This is also the best interest rate among other savings schemes, including PPF.

 The SSA interest rate change chart is as shown below: